Ravi Vadlamani: Career

-He was associated with the project of construction of a check-dam to irrigate farm fields with a view to meeting the needs of several farmers in Kothagudem area.
-More than 30 mini Protected Water Schemes and over 400 open wells in several villages of Coastal Districts of the Nizampatnam area were also dug as part of the program.
-Ravi participated in a programme that has provided irrigation facility to help poor and marginal farmers through over 300 tube wells in Guntur and Prakasam Districts of Andhra Pradesh.

-He conceived and implemented a program called ‘School on Wheels’, to promote education by drawing child labour and children of wage earners to the process of learning.
-He provided a bus as part of 'School on Wheels' through ‘Child and Police’ Programme at Guntur at a cost of Rs.12.50 lakhs (INR 1.25 mn) as part of an effort to eradicate child labour.
+He conceived and implemented a program called 'School on Wheels', to promote education by drawing child labour and children of wage earners to the process of learning.
+He provided a bus as part of 'School on Wheels' through 'Child and Police' Programme at Guntur at a cost of Rs.12.50 lakhs (INR 1.25 mn) as part of an effort to eradicate child labour.

-Ravi took to launch a project "Raise hand to save our schools,’’ to convert schools without basic amenities into happy schools.
+Vadlamani took to launch a project "Raise hand to save our schools", to convert schools without basic amenities into happy schools.
 Under this program, he took initiation to construct new school buildings, separate toilets for boys and girls.
 He took it upon himself to distribute five lakh benches free of cost to schools in Telangana.
 Over the last six years, he has managed to distribute 1.2 lakh benches worth Rs 30 crore.
 Various school blocks and toilet blocks were built in different schools across Andhra Pradesh and Telangana states of India.